When will schools have students back in classrooms?

 Will temperatures and screening be taken at school each day?

 In most cases, no. Current CDPH guidelines require pre-school students receive temperature screening and staff may select to preform temperature checks as a layer of precaution or if as student exhibits signs of illness.
 Families complete a daily Health Screening via ParentSquare for signs or symptoms of COVID before a student leaves for school.
 This is a decision making tool to support families in knowing when students should stay home for illness.

 I heard that good ventilation is helpful in reducing virus spread.
 How is the ventilation in our students’ classes?

 A full audit of our HVAC systems has taken place.
 Systems use the highest-rated MERV filter the machine can handle.
 Teachers open windows and doors to improve ventilation.
 This may mean that classrooms could be colder on winter days.
 It is important that students bring coats or sweaters to school.
 At least two windows will be open on buses.

-Are students guaranteed to have their assigned teacher from August when the District opens for in-person instruction?
+Are students guaranteed to have their assigned teacher from August when the District opens for in-person instruction in March?

 No. The District values students staying with their teacher.
 However, since we are giving families the option to stay in distance learning, this will create movement.
 Limits on class sizes and availability of the staff members to participate in in-person learning may require the movement of some students.